-A relatively large number of people in Milton telecommute to their jobs.
-Overall, about 9.57% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.57% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small city, Milton does not have a public transit system used by locals to get to and from work.

-The citizens of Milton are slightly better educated than the national average of 21.84% for all cities and towns, with 21.16% of adults in Milton having a bachelor's degree or advanced degree.
+The education level of Milton citizens is a little higher than the average for US cities and towns: 21.16% of adults in Milton have at least a bachelor's degree.